lyra/embedded-form-glue/README.md

 ## JavaScript frameworks integration

-Please find integration examples for some of the main javascript frameworks in the following links:
+Find integration examples for some of the main javascript frameworks in the following links:

 | **Framework** | **Description**                                         |
 | ------------- | ------------------------------------------------------- |